nightscout/nightscout.github.io/docs/nightscout/new_user.md

 <img src="../img/no_profile.jpg" width="450">
 </p>

-You do not have to enter all the information in the profile if you are using Loop (since Loop will be providing the information for IOB and COB rather than letting NS calculate them), but you do have to fill out the `TimeZone`.
+You do not have to enter all the information in the profile if you are using Loop or OpenAPS or AndroidAPS (since those will be providing the information for IOB and COB rather than letting NS calculate them), but you do have to fill out the `TimeZone`.
 That one is non-negotiable.
 I highly recommend also filling in the `Insulin to carb ratio`, `Insulin Sensitivity Factor`, and `Basal Rates` so that your information is properly displayed in Nightscout.
-To be clear, those values you enter in the Profile will not affect your Loop in any way, because Loop will not read them from Nightscout.
-New versions of Loop will also update these values in this Profile if you change the corresponding settings in Loop.
-So really, this is just a one-time setup and after that Loop will do the work of updating these values.
+To be clear, those values you enter in the Profile will not affect your pump or other dosing in any way, because your pump will not read them from Nightscout.
+It's recommened you later keep these numbers up to date if you change the dosing and you're not using a system that automatically pushes changes to the profile to Nightscout.

 Click `Save` when you have entered the information.
 You will be prompted to authenticate, if it is the first time you’ve used the device to make changes in your profile.
 Click on the `Authenticate` link at the bottom of the site, and enter your API_SECRET to complete the authentication.